C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Four commands, and honestly the middle two are the ones they need.
+- Four commands - honestly the middle two are the ones they need

-`--recurse-submodules` on clone is the habit worth forming. `update --init` is the rescue command for when they forgot, and `--init --recursive` handles submodules inside submodules, which does happen in model code.
+- `--recurse-submodules` on clone is the habit worth forming
+- `update --init` is the rescue command for when they forgot
+  - `--init --recursive` handles submodules inside submodules (does happen in model code)

-Be explicit about the warning box: the build fails with a confusing "file not found" error, not with anything mentioning submodules.
-Once they have seen this once they will remember it forever.
+- Be explicit about the warning box: the build fails with a confusing "file not found" error, not with anything mentioning submodules
+  - Once they've seen this once they'll remember it forever

-Also mention `git status` inside a submodule showing a detached HEAD.
-That is expected, not broken: the parent checked out a commit, not a branch.
-If they want to make changes there, they have to check out a branch first.
+- Also mention: `git status` inside a submodule shows a detached HEAD
+  - Expected, not broken - the parent checked out a commit, not a branch
+  - To make changes there, they have to check out a branch first -->
--->

 ---